Be Sweet to Your Feet

 The American Heart Association | January 17, 2018

-From blisters to heel pain, uncomfortable foot and lower body conditions can keep you from being as active as you want to be.
-Learn more about some common causes and solutions for foot and lower body issues.
+From blisters to heel pain, foot and lower body conditions can keep you from being active.
+Learn more about common causes and solutions for foot and lower body issues.
 Finding more comfort and ease may be just what you need to get moving.

 - Know your feet.
 Check them daily, after you’ve been active or when you get home from work or school.
 Spot problems early and keep them from getting worse.
 Look for blisters, cuts, sores, swelling, and areas that are red, warm, tender, or rough.
 Check between your toes, too.